Meuse → Mosel → Rhine

 The idea is triggered

 This route is inspired by the video's on the youtube channel "Serenity / De Parel” where Virginia and John Kenniphaas (a name not unfamiliar to me) have made a very extensive vlog.
 The nice thing is that they give insight into what it’s like to sail abroad, plus plenty of practical tips!
-Below you can watch the vlog episodes.
+Below you can watch the vlog episodes how they navigate through 5 countries.

 Of course, De Parel’s journey begins from their home port near the Alkmaardermeer.
 Tom’s planned route naturally starts from Andijk!
 But of course, you can start anywhere in the Netherlands.
 To keep a long story short: make sure you have the right papers!
 Because, as mentioned in De Parel’s vlog, you’ll be passing through five (yes, five!) countries!
 And each of them has its own laws and regulations.
 We’ll try to indicate what’s important in each country.